Qiskit/qiskit/docs/how_to/compose_quantum_circuits.rst

     qc5 = qc2.compose(qc1, front=True)
     qc5.draw()

-:meth:`~qiskit.circuit.QuantumCircuit.append()`
+:meth:`~.QuantumCircuit.append`
 -----------------------------------------------

-In order to combine two circuits with :meth:`~qiskit.circuit.QuantumCircuit.append()`, you have to specify the circuit you want to add and the qubits and classical bits (if there are any) into which you want the circuit to be inserted.
+In order to combine two circuits with :meth:`~.QuantumCircuit.append`, you have to specify the circuit you want to add and the qubits and classical bits (if there are any) into which you want the circuit to be inserted.

 This method changes the circuit to which it is applied instead of returning another one.